Below-shot-noise capacity in phase estimation using nonlinear interferometers: Introduction

-Although this feature is common to all three configurations, the transfer of phase information is different.
+Although the initial squeezing process and corresponding quantum Fisher information are common to all three configurations, the transfer of phase information is different.
 In the Yurke~\cite{yurke1986} setup shown in Fig.~\ref{fig:setups}\,(a) both signal and idler modes are seeded into a second nonlinear medium $B$, where the output signal mode intensity ($N_\text{s}$) is detected.
 The two-mode squeezed state generated in medium $A$ is either further squeezed/amplified by medium $B$ or antisqueezed/deamplified~\cite{herzog1994}.
 Because squeezing is a phase-sensitive process that depends on the phases of the pump, signal, and idler beams, these phases determine the detected intensity.

-The sensitivity of phase estimation achievable in a Yurke configuration depends on the losses in the signal and idler arms of the interferometer being equal (balanced) or not (unbalanced).
+In addition to the gains in the two nonlinear media, the sensitivity of phase estimation achievable in a Yurke configuration depends on the losses in the signal and idler arms of the interferometer being equal (balanced) or not (unbalanced).
 This effect is a manifestation of the strong dependence of the degree of squeezing on the presence of loss.
 Indeed, for a particular value of the gain in the low-gain regime, unbalanced loss can even provide a better sensitivity compared to a balanced situation~\cite{Michael2021}.
 Complementing these results, we demonstrate below that balanced and unbalanced situations in a Yurke configuration lead to radically different behaviors of the sensitivity in the high-gain regime.

+In principle, a loss-induced degradation of sensitivity can be partially compensated by using different gains~\cite{giese2017,manceau2017} in media $A$ and $B$.
+The objective of this work is to compare detection schemes under identical interferometric conditions.
+Gain optimization in the presence of loss represents an additional degree of freedom and requires a careful reassessment of the relevant resource for sensitivity comparisons~\cite{giese2017}, in addition to posing experimental challenges~\cite{manceau2017a} under {\it realistic} scenarios.
+A systematic analysis of this optimization is beyond the scope of the present study and we restrict ourselves to the case of equal gains for media $A$ and $B$.